 analytics.js) locally while still being able to take advantage of the awesome MonserInsights features like GA event tracking.

 It’s important to note that when the MonsterInsights option is enabled, all additional Google Analytics settings are then handled by their plugin, not Perfmatters.
-For example, excluding admin users from being tracked and anonymize IP addresses need to be set in MonserInsights.
+For example, excluding admin users from being tracked, anonymize IP addresses, your tracking ID, all need to be set in MonserInsights.
 When MonsterInsights is enabled, Google Analytics in Perfmatters is automatically disabled, so you don’t need to worry about the script loading twice.